facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

     list type than lowercase.
 -   Support a generic numerical format via `#.`.
 Requires [SaneHeaders](./saneheaders.md) to be enabled.
 -   Using a different list type will start a new list.
 Trailing dot vs parenthesis are treated as separate types.
--   Ordered lists are sensitive to the starting value and will start a new list using the specified value.
+-   Ordered lists are sensitive to the starting value and can restart a list/create a new list using the first value in the list.

-Additional ordered list formats such as Roman numeral, alphabetical, and generic are optional and can be disabled via [options](#options).
+Additional ordered list types such as Roman numeral, alphabetical, and generic are optional and can be disabled via [options](#options).

 Ordered types are controlled by setting the `type` attribute to the appropriate value on the `#!html <ol>` element.
 If